 VCU School of the Arts in Qatar Commencement Ceremony

-I worked closely with Qatar Foundation to incorporate Qatari traditions and share spaces, vendors and resources to achieve a cost savings of $38,000.
+Summary: Hosted in Doha, Qatar, commencement is a unique ceremony that maintains common American academic customs but also incorporates Qatari traditions.
+The event partnered closely with Qatar Foundation to incorporate Qatari traditions and share spaces, vendors and resources to achieve a cost savings.

 Photos by Ravi Cohen, Dream Machine, WMP for VCUarts Qatar